-The locomotive's internal gearing in both power trucks has been greased at the factory and should''t need additional grease until after 50 hours of operation or one year whichever comes first.
-Grease cannot be added to the internal gearing until the body is removed from the chassis which is held in place by six Phillips screws.
+The locomotive's internal gearing in both power trucks has been greased at the factory and shouldn'' need additional grease until after 50 hours of operation or one year whichever comes first.
+Grease cannot be added to the internal gearing until the body is removed from the chassis which is held in place by four Phillips screws.
 The screws are located on each end of the chassis' as seen in Fig. 7 below.
-After removing the screws, lift the body (by the cab front end first) away from the chassis and lay the body next to the chassis.
+After removing the screws, lift the body away from the chassis and lay the body next to the chassis.